 Feng Wang was born in Shaanxi, China.
 He received his BE (2001) and PhD (2006) degrees in Materials Science and Engineering from Zhejiang University.
 His PhD thesis was focused on the synthesis and characterization of lanthanidedoped fluoride nanomaterials under the supervision of Prof. Mingquan Wang and Prof. Xianping Fan.
 He joined the group of Prof. Xiaogang Liu at the National University of Singapore in 2007.
-His current focuses the research on synthesis, spectroscopic investigation, and application of luminescent nanomaterials.
+His current research focuses on the synthesis, spectroscopic investigation, and application of luminescent nanomaterials.